IG Share Dealing Review – Fees, Platforms Revealed

 It comes as no surprise to learn that IG is now home to over 178,000 active traders – as the platform really does cover most bases.
 Whether you are looking to invest in traditional shares, trade CFDs, or benefit from tax-free spread betting facilities – you won’t be disappointed at IG.

-On top of a super-strong reputation and regulatory standing, IG is also popular because of its competitive pricing model.
+On top of regulatory standing, IG is also popular because of its competitive pricing model.
 For example, shares can be bought from just £3, and other than stocks – all CFD financial instruments are commission-free.
 The final icing on the cake is the comprehensiveness of the broker’s education and research department.